 - the project is scalable, i.e. it can be scaled up or expanded by replicating the successful strategies to benefit diverse group of women;

-- it is a territory-wide project; and
+- it is a territory-wide project.

-Under the general projects, the staff costs of full-time/part-time staff who serve the participants of the funded project for their direct benefit (including the expenses for overtime allowance for existing staff and Mandatory Provident Fund contributions for hiring staff arising from the implementation of the projects) shall not exceed 30% of the total approved budget for the activities of the project.
-The actual funding amount will be adjusted according to the total approved funding amount of the project and shall not exceed the above-mentioned ceiling.
+The applicant organisation shall ensure that the staff costs of full-time/part-time staff who serve the participants of the funded project for their direct benefit (including the expenses for overtime allowance for existing staff and Mandatory Provident Fund contributions for hiring staff arising from the implementation of the projects) may be included in the budget of the proposed project as the project expenditure.